Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Be careful!
 The catapult will launch a marble or similar object several feet and can pose a danger if used improperly.

 The catapult is an ancient weapon of warfare, primarily used as a siege weapon for surrounding castles in the Middle Ages.
 Catapults hurled missiles of rock and burning tar into and over fortress walls, causing massive damage to buildings and other structures.
-The incoming missiles also inflicted massive physiological damage to the inhabitants trapped within the city walls.
+The incoming missiles also inflicted massive physiological damage on the inhabitants trapped within the city walls.

 - There are three types of catapults: the Ballista, the Mangonel, and the Trebuchet.

 - The Ballista is essentially a large crossbow, firing large spears and sharpened poles at the enemy.

 - When thinking of a catapult, the shape and functionality of the Mangonel typically come to mind.
 The Mangonel uses a long arm that is pulled back under tension, then quickly released, hurling stones and other objects at the castle or opposing army.

 - The Trebuchet is the largest and most powerful of the catapults.
 It uses a counterweight to quickly propel a short arm that is attached by long ropes to a sling.
 The Trebuchet generates a tremendous amount of power as it whips around the slide, propelling the thrown objects with speed and distance.